-The special case of $m=1$ and $\lambda_1=0$ and $d_1:=d\in (0,\frac 12 )$ corresponds to processes with long memory, or long range dependence, whose covariance sequence is not absolutely summable, $ \sum_{k=-\infty}^\infty|\gamma(k)|=\infty, $ \cite{PT17}.
-In this case, under certain conditions, the asymptotics of the relative error and partial correlation can be made precise, and it reveals an interesting universality discovered in \cite{In00}.
+The special case where $m=1$ and $\lambda _{1}=0$ and $d_{1}:=d\in (0,\frac {1}{2} )$ corresponds to processes with long memory (or long-range dependence), for which the covariance sequence is not absolutely summable, $ \sum _{k=-\infty}^{\infty}|\gamma (k)|=\infty $, \cite{PT17}.
+In this case, under certain conditions, the asymptotics of the relative error and partial correlation can be made precise; this reveals an interesting universality discovered in \cite{In00}.

-To formulate this result let us recall a few basic notions from the theory of stationary processes, \cite{BDbook91}.
-A stationary process $X$ is called purely non-deterministic if its spectral density is such that the integral in \eqref{SKfla} is finite, that is, $\sigma^2>0$.
-Any such process has the MA($\infty$) representation
+To formulate this result, let us recall a few basic notions from the theory of stationary processes \cite{BDbook91}.
+A stationary process $X$ is purely non-deterministic if the integral in \eqref{SKfla} is finite, that is, $\sigma ^{2}>0$.
+Any such process admits the moving average MA($ \infty $) representation